Eunice-Osuagwuh/aws-cloud-devops-projects/linux-azure-vm-demo/readme.md

 Network access: http://<VM-public-IP>:3000/

-If the site does not load: add inbound rule for port 3000 in Azure Networking
+If the site does not load, add an inbound rule for port 3000 in Azure Networking

 Screenshot: working app (optional) – Azure-app.png

 ---

-Lessons Learned
+# Lessons Learned

-SSH access requires correct username and file permissions (chmod 400 on PEM file)
+SSH access requires the correct username and file permissions (chmod 400 on PEM file)

-Node.js and Git installation on Linux VM are straightforward but require sudo privileges
+Node.js and Git installation on Linux VMs are straightforward but require sudo privileges

 Repository cloning requires navigating to the correct directory